 For the next step I opened the shirt to finish the last details of the cones.

 With a fine permanent marker I drew a few lines on top of the cone to give it some texture.
 My intention was to make them look more like real wafer ice cream cones.

 You can also use a fabric marker or fabric paint for this step.
 Just make sure it has a very fine tip.

 Follow any additional steps required in the instructions of your fabric dye.
 Sometimes the instructions say to wash or iron the clothes first.

-Give your design some time to dry before wearing it.
+Give your ice cream cone button design some time to dry before wearing it.

 Now you have a new staple piece for your wardrobe!
 And since you made it, it truly is one of a kind.